-The watersheds in the Upper San Gabriel River and Rio Hondo Subregion serve many beneficial uses including: municipal and domestic supply, groundwater recharge, recreation, freshwater habitat, wildlife habitat, wetland habitat, and spawning.
+The watersheds in the Upper San Gabriel River and Rio Hondo Subregion serve many beneficial uses including: municipal and domestic supply, groundwater recharge, recreation, freshwater habitat, wildlife habitat, aquatic habitat, and spawning.
 Typically, surface water quality is better in the headwaters and upper portions of watershed, and is degraded by urban and stormwater runoff as the rivers move through urban areas.
 As a result, the major watersheds in the Subregion are 303(d) listed for several constituents as shown in Table 6.
-(SWRCB, 2012)

-The locations of permitted dischargers is shown in Figure 10.
-(RWQCB, 2011)
+(SWRCB, 2012) The locations of permitted dischargers are shown in Figure 9.
+Please note that Figure 9 does not show MS4 and Caltrans discharges as these are non-point discharge permits.